-Advice for the Family and Friends of people suffering with anxiety
+Advice for the Family and Friends of people suffering from anxiety

 Let me start by saying I was one of those people that thought conditions like anxiety did not exist.
 I would see sufferers as work dodgers and hypochondriacs.
 I was as ignorant as they come on anything outside of what I understood.
 How quickly my attitude changed!